lydtechconsulting/micronaut-kafka-java/README.md

-# Micronaut & Java Demo integrating with Kafka
+# Micronaut & Java Demo Integrating With Kafka

 Demo Micronaut application written in Java that integrates with Kafka.
 The application consumes events from an inbound topic, and emits an outbound event for each.